 Utah or parts of New Mexico on the Colorado Plateau are always good choices.
 If anything, these places are better during the non-summer months.
-However, for a person living in Denver and surrounding areas, or flying into Denver, it may be more of a drive than is manageable esp with limited free time.
+However, for a person living in Denver and surrounding areas, or flying into Denver, it may be more of a drive that is manageable esp with limited free time.

 Here are some ideas in Colorado for backpacking in the off-season (shoulder season) for spring and late fall.
 All places where I’ve been.
 Depending on the amount of snow in a given year, some of these places may even be approachable in winter months as well.
 Some are a bit further of a drive than other places, but very manageable for a weekend if leaving Friday afternoon after work and don’t mind coming back a little bit later on Sunday.

 Located near Canon City, this roughly 16 mile trip is nice in the early Spring or the late Fall.
 Beautiful scenery, not too far of a drive and a rare foothill area in the Front Range that is open for backpacking and camping.
 The approach is road is rough , so if the conditions are wet and muddy, the drive may be difficult.

 Located outside Grand Junction and Fruita, CO, this small national monument is a little gem.
 Red rocks, canyons , beautiful wildflowers in the spring and even desert bighorn above on the canyon walls.

 Truthfully, this area is more of a car camping area with some nice day hikes.
 But backcountry permits are issued for free.
 And an enterprising person can easily string together their own loop in the CNM.